 How I am sustaining myself materially now

-I was invited to make a request for money to be able to continue contributing to the mostly online organisation called NGL mentioned in my What I’m Doing Now page for a prediction of my next four month’s needs (Jan-Apr 2025).
-I requested 6175.56 Cad which was accepted and allocated to me.
+I was invited to make a request for money to be able to continue contributing to the mostly online community called NGL mentioned in my What I’m Doing Now page for a prediction of my next four month’s needs (May-Aug 2026).
+I requested 7348 Euro which was accepted and allocated to me.

-My partner contributes to our shared food, medicine, shelter, water, electricity, unlimited internet, heating, wood, a parking spot, storage and snow removal through bi-weekly net income of $1000 Cad that he receives for graphic design work he does full-time for a local print shop.
+My previous partner contributes to our shared food, medicine, shelter, water, electricity, unlimited internet, and gas costs through freelance graphic design work he does and part-time work at a local hot spring.

 Ways I’m Wanting to be of Service